msi-ris/Tutorials/rnaseq_cmd.md

 differentially-expressed genes and list the contents:

 ```
-cd /scratch.global/YOUR_INTERNET_ID/RNAseq_Tutorial/Out/DEGs
+cd /scratch.global/${ME}/RNAseq_Tutorial/Out/DEGs
 ls
 DE_Spleen-BoneMarrow_list.txt
 ```

-where `YOUR_INTERNET_ID` is your UMN Internet ID.
 There is one file here.
 It is not the best practice, but the filename has some interpretative meaning here.
 You will notice that the filename has a pair of the group names that we assigned in [Part 4.2](#4.2), in this case `Spleen` and `BoneMarrow`.
 These denote the groups that were compared for differential gene expression.

 The general form the filename takes is `DE_GROUP2-GROUP1_list.txt`, and `GROUP1` is treated as the reference group and `GROUP2` is treated as the test group.